lfloris/openshift-dev-training/Labs/Lab10-Security-Context-Constraints/using-scc-ex-1.md

 restricted             108d
 ```

 Now we need to apply this SCC to the currrent project.
 OpenShift makes it very simple to do this with just one command.
 This command will create all the other required resources that allows the service account within our project (the mongodb deployment only uses the default service account anyway) to consume the SCC.
 This command takes the following format: `oc adm policy add-scc-to-user [SCC] [SERVICEACCOUNT]`.
-The long name for the service acccount in this instance would be `system:serviceaccount:user99-lab10-scc:default`, but as we're in the current `user99-lab10-scc` project we can simply replace this with `-z default`.
+The long name for the service acccount in this instance would be `system:serviceaccount:lab10-scc:default`, but as we're in the current `lab10-scc` project we can simply replace this with `-z default`.

 ```
-$ oc adm policy add-scc-to-user mongodb-scc-user99 -z default securitycontextconstraints.security.openshift.io/mongodb-scc-user99 added to: ["system:serviceaccount:user99-lab10-scc:default"]
+$ oc adm policy add-scc-to-user mongodb-scc -z default securitycontextconstraints.security.openshift.io/mongodb-scc added to: ["system:serviceaccount:lab10-scc:default"]
 ```

 Now that the new SCC is in place, we should now see a mongodb pod starting up.